Learn, Network, and Gain 340B Experience

 - Become an integrated member of the Apexus team

-- Contribute to projects that will impact stakeholders nationwide
+- Contribute to projects that will affect stakeholders nationwide

 - Learn from Apexus senior leadership and their years of industry experience

-- Understand how the 340B Program assists hospitals and health centers in providing care to underserved patients
+- Understand how the 340B Program assists hospitals, health centers, and grantees in providing care to underserved patients

 - Develop a network of industry leaders that residents can use as a resource throughout their careers